Soueast: History

 Soueast was founded in November 1995 as a joint venture between China Motor Corporation and Fujian Motor Industry Group.
 Mitsubishi became a partner in the joint venture in 2006.

 In April 2008, Soueast was awarded a contract to supply 5,700 Delica minibuses to the Iranian Mehreghan Co.
 In the same year, Jackie Chan was signed on as a Mitsubishi brand ambassador for Mainland China markets.

+As of early 2011, Soueast had an annual production capacity of around 180,000 units, which rose to 300,000 with the completion of construction that may have finished by early 2012.

+Soueast Motor reached its sales peak in 2017, selling 150,000 units that year.

+In May 2021, Mitsubishi announced its withdrawal from Southeast Motor, ending 26 years cooperation.

+The company was acquired by Chery in 2024 and is currently producing Jetour vehicles.